Smoked salmon dip is the perfect appetizer for any occasion.

 It’s easy to make, requires no actual cooking, and takes mere minutes to prepare.

-So, are you hosting a special family event or bringing something to an office potluck?
+Are you hosting a special family event or bringing something to an office potluck?

 Maybe you just want something delicious to snack on while watching movies at home?